WyattRuttle/OpenSourceThinClient/index.md

 ## What is a Kiosk?
 A kiosk is a full-screen application running on a secure/low privilege device, with the sole purpose of providing one specific function.
 ## How does this fit our project?
-For this project we are considering using Ubuntu kiosk in combination with a live boot persistent USB.
+For this project we are modifying Xubuntu into a kiosk a using the iso on live boot persistent USB.
 Ubuntu Kiosk will make the image on our flash drive become more secure, low privelege, and will display our four option menu on start.
 Most Kiosks made using Ubuntu boot into a modified chromium browser that then display the information.
 This is because most kiosk are used for customers to see maps, fill out forms, and perform simple tasks.
 To make this work for our project, our kiosk will not boot into chromium.
 Our kiosk will boot into our custom YAD menu that displays our four programs and allows the user to then RDP into another machine.
 ## Kiosk Creation Process
 1. create user named "kiosk"
 2. Install applications for menu: